 I began teaching in 1988.
 It was a tough job and thinking about getting better was superseded by survival instincts.
 Early on in my career, there were several documents that the province produced in support of improved professional development.
 I didn't pay much attention to these but one phrase I saw in those documents some 20 years ago stuck with me.
 Reflective Practitioner.
 I sort of understood the concept but other than simply thinking about what you did in the classroom, I wasn't at all sure what to do with this term.

 When I discovered blogs almost 5 years ago, I soon figured out what that term meant.
 Since that occasion I have sat down to write close to 1,000 pieces of reflection.
 While not all would be considered deep, most take me anywhere from 30 minutes to several hours to craft.
 While it may not always look like it, these are generally borne out of the times I spent observing, thinking and working in classrooms.
 The reflective writing has been valuable but definitely the nearly 4,000 comments have been even more of a learning experience.
-As it's … Read the rest
+As it's been said many times, this is the single best professional development experience … Read the rest